DogFingerStudios/Yanorra/Wiki/Duvessa.md

 ## History

-### Pre-Drift Era
+### Pre-Drift Era (~500,000 cycles ago, ~1,369 Earth years)

-Before *The Drift*, Duvessa was a maritime powerhouse, dominating the Brooding Sea with a vast fleet of advanced vessels.
-As a key hub in **Eanorra**, the eastern region of **West Yanorra**, Duvessa connected the fertile plains of **Wanorra** (western West Yanorra, including Ronobetu) to **East Yanorra**’s nations like Bibi Shirif and Moa, as well as the Three Sisters (Totoku, Endotoku, Obetoku).
-Its ports, **Fort 32** and **Fort Gotoku**, thrived, exporting maize, tapestries, and rare ores while importing spices and manuscripts using direct maritime routes across the Brooding Sea.
-Duvessa’s innovative ship designs enabled reliable crossings to Ronobetu.
+Before The Drift, Duvessa was a maritime powerhouse, dominating the Brooding Sea with a vast fleet of advanced vessels.

+As a key hub in Eanorra, the eastern region of West Yanorra, Duvessa connected the fertile plains of Ronobetu in Wanorra (the western part of West Yanorra, including Ronobetu) to Eanorra’s nations, like Bibi Shirif, and the Three Sisters (Totoku, Endotoku, Obetoku) across the Brooding Sea.
+In the west of Duvessa, cities such as Fort 32 and Fort Gotoku thrived.

 In the east, Duvessa established multiple trade routes with Velu.
+Port Sable and Cöte du Soleil became major trade hubs as innovative ship designs enabled reliable crossings of the Valka Ocean to Velu.
+This fostered a prosperous, cosmopolitan society with sun-venerating rituals and communal gatherings.

-The nation’s advanced shipbuilding industry and mercantile class thrived, establishing Duvessa as a key player in regional trade to its west and east.
+Before The Drift, Duvessa had established itself as a key player in regional trade to its west and east.
 The society was cosmopolitan, with sun-venerating rituals and communal gatherings.

 ### Post-Drift Era

-The Drift transformed the Brooding Sea into a treacherous expanse of violent swells and unpredictable storms.
+The Drift transformed the tidal system in Yanorra, making sea travel, an already perilous endeavor, even more dangerous.

-In the west, all trade routes to Ronobetu were cut off and the once-thriving ports of Fort 32 and Fort Gotoku became ghost towns as ships were lost in the Brooding Sea.
-As a result, Thornbelt, the only land route to Ronobetu, increased tariffs on goods traveling from Ronobetu to Duvessa, leading to skyrocketing food prices.
+ In the west, all trade routes to Ronobetu were cut off and the once-thriving ports of Fort 32 and Fort Gotoku became ghost towns as ships who attempted to cross the Brooding Sea, were lost to the unpredictable tides and storms.
+Because of this, Thornbelt, the only land route to Ronobetu, increased tariffs on goods traveling from Ronobetu to Duvessa, leading to skyrocketing food prices.

 In the east, all trade routes to Velu became perilous, except for the passage through the Riftlands.
 This became the sole maritime route to travel between East and West Yanorra.
-This lead to a population boom in Sabletown, which became a key stopover for ships traveling to Gate Thaurin in Velu.
+This lead to a population boom in Sabletown, which became a key stopover for ships traveling to Velu's Gate Thaurin.

 These changes lead to widespread famine and unrest in Duvessa, with the Dornish Order (DO) rising to power by promising stability and control.
 The DO enforced strict rationing and authoritarian rule, suppressing dissent and consolidating power.